alexlarsson/ostreeinit/README.md

 ## Usage

-The expected usage is to install ostree and ostreeinit in the build environment, and then run `dracut -m ostreeinit` (i.e. dracut with only the ostreeinit module) to produce an initrd file.
+The expected usage is to install ostree and autoinit in the build environment, and then run `dracut -m autoinit` (i.e. dracut with only the autoinit module) to produce an initrd file.
 This can then be used to boot the system by specifying the required arguments on the kernel command line.

 The supported kernel args are:
- * `ostreeinit.root=...` - The device node to mount the rootfs from (e.g. root=/dev/vda3).
+ * `autoinit.root=...` - The device node to mount the rootfs from (e.g. root=/dev/vda3).
 This is required.
- * `ostreeinit.rootfstype=...` - The filesystem type used in the mount, if unspecified `rootfs=ext4` is used.
+ * `autoinit.rootfstype=...` - The filesystem type used in the mount, if unspecified `rootfs=ext4` is used.
- * `ostreeinit.rw` - If this is set, /sysroot is mounted read-write.
+ * `autoinit.rw` - If this is set, /sysroot is mounted read-write.
- * `ostreeinit.debug` - If this is set, ostreeinit will print out some debug info
+ * `autoinit.debug` - If this is set, autoinit will print out some debug info
- * `ostreeinit.shellat=init` - If this is set to `init`, ostreeinit will start a bash instead of sysroot init
+ * `autoinit.shellat=init` - If this is set to `init`, autoinit will start a bash instead of sysroot init

 In addition, ostree-prepare-root needs the standard `ostree=` argument to be set, so that ostree can tell what deploy to boot.